Trading Your Company in Canada and the U.S.

 Canadian companies listed on CSE can have their securities traded on the OTCQX and OTCQB without becoming a reporting issuer in the U.S. until such company has at least $10 million in assets and has had within 120 days after its fiscal year end either (i) 2,000 holders of record (worldwide) or (ii) 500 holders of record (worldwide) that are not “accredited investors”, as defined in Rule 501(a) of the Securities Act.

 We hope that this article has been informative and provides a general overview for you on having your company trade on both the CSE and OTC Markets.
-If you’d like to learn more about listing on CSE please contact Peter Traynor at ITB Solutions.
-On having your company trade on OTC Markets please contact Daniel Nauth at Dorsey & Whitney LLP and for any auditing or financial requirement issues please contact David Danziger at MNP LLP.
+If you’d like to learn more about listing on CSE please contact Jeffrey Stanger at ITB Solutions Incorporated.
+On having your company trade on OTC Markets please contact Daniel Nauth at Nauth Law and for any auditing or financial requirement issues please contact David Danziger at MNP LLP.

-Since 2005, ITB Solutions has provided listings development services to the Canadian Securities Exchange.
-CSE is the first new stock exchange approved in Canada by securities commissions in over 70 years and has also been designated by the Federal Department of Finance as an eligible stock exchange for RRSPs and TSFAs.
-We assist companies with the listing application and managing the process to become publicly tradable on CSE, as well as offering advice on how to make the most of your public listing.
-We also assist the exchange in marketing to potential public companies worldwide.
-You can reach Peter Traynor at 647-500-0493 or by email at email@example.com
+Since 2005 ITB Solutions has provided listings development services to stock Exchanges in Canada such as the Canadian Securities Exchange.
+ITB Solutions currently provides New Listing Services to the NEO Exchange.
+We assist companies with the listing application and managing the process to become publicly tradable in Canada, as well as offering advice on how to make the most of your public listing.

 MNP LLP is a Registrant of: